 - Talk to a professional – visit a skin care professional at a Bioelements spa to address your winter skin, and all the seasonal changes you experience throughout the year.

 Have you experienced Winter Itch?
-Tell me about it in the comments!
+Tell us about it in the comments!

 *The National Health Interview Survey (NHIS) via Skin Inc magazine